CapZhang/joplin-plugin-encrypt-notes/README.md

 In general this command tries to do the right thing - in particular it's going to merge the changes in package.json and .gitignore instead of overwriting.
 It will also leave "/src" as well as README.md untouched.

 The file that may cause problem is "webpack.config.js" because it's going to be overwritten.
 For that reason, if you want to change it, consider creating a separate JavaScript file and include it in webpack.config.js.
 That way, when you update, you only have to restore the line that include your file.
+# Updates
+1.1.1 fix the bug, in rich text editor the title can not be edit properly.

 # Feedback